zk874009306/class-note/lesson_3.md

 2.set dictionnary=/usr/share/dict/words       write them in .vimrc file

-        you can complete a words in the dictionary in vim by inputg Crtl_x_k at insert mode.
+        you can complete a words in the dictionary in vim by inputing Crtl_x_k at insert mode.

 3. in the search list of Github host input peter-vim you can see peter's .vimrc'